 As for the legs, I found an awesome selection on Amazon.
 Here are just a few of those options:

-I also sanded the wood back a little to give it a slightly weathered look.
+I also sanded the wood back a little after staining to give it a slightly weathered look.
 I’m a huge fan of the new but old and battered style.

 So whats the verdict?
 Do you think this bench is something you might try building?
 If you have any questions about anything, please leave me a comment below.
 I’m always happy to help!